allebone/help.omni.af.mil/docs/PEX/Training.md

 * A virtual account for ARMS.

-* ODAC downloaded and instal ed on the machine.
+* ODAC downloaded and installed on the machine.

 * Firewall Exemption Letter.
 Allow network traffic from the machine \(origination\) being used for ARMS export and the destination IP address of the ARMS database.
 The exchange occurs via bi-directional mode through Port 1521.
 The instructions for this is not included in this document.
 You wil need to contact your network administrator to make this happen.